-The Steel Helmet marked Samuel Fuller’s official arrival as a mighty cinematic force.
-Despite its relatively low budget, this portrait of Korean War soldiers dealing with moral and racial identity crises remains one of the director’s most gripping, realistic depictions of the blood and guts of war, as well as a reflection of Fuller’s irreducible social conscience.
-So controversial were the film’s comments on domestic and war crimes (American bigotry, the Japanese-American WWII internment camps) that Fuller became the target of an FBI investigation. —The Criterion Collection
+Despite its relatively low budget, this portrait of Korean War soldiers dealing with moral and racial identity crises remains one of Samuel Fuller’s most gripping, realistic depictions of the blood and guts of war, as well as a reflection of Fuller’s irreducible social conscience.

 As is customary with Fuller, watching this feels like watching a passion play put on by the inmates of an insane asylum.
 "Steel Helmet" gave birth to a whole sub-genre of war movies ( "Cross of Iron", Fuller's own "The Big Red One", "Apocalypse Now") yet the irony is that rather than making any deliberate point about the absurdity of war, this film is a representation of Fuller's vision of America.

 Una película villana, muy distinta al cuadro beneplaciente que por dicha década manifestaba el cine bélico.
 Fuller no crea una gran historia, sin embargo se encarga para desenmascarar el lado sombrío, humano, cobarde, demencial, etc, de la guerra.
 Está este protagonista.
 Un sangre fría, pero que también no está a salvo del malestar.
 Hay un espacio para reflexionar sobre el prejuicio racial y la conciencia nacional.